ossd-s23/project-evaluation/OperationCode_evaluation.md

 __Are there special skills required to contribute to the project?
-If so, what are they?__ You'd need to know at least a little bit abot the project
+If so, what are they?__ You'd need to know at least a little bit about the project